Wivenhoe: Society and leisure

 Wivenhoe has a population of between nine and ten thousand people with a mixture of students from the University of Essex, a long-standing artistic community, and commuters.
 Property prices averaged £286,000 in February 2008.
 The town has a number of small local shops: there is a bookshop which was established in 1976, (shortlisted for the national Independent Bookseller of the Year award 2008) a chemist, two post offices, corner house coffee shop, toy shop, delicatessen, tea rooms, Co-op, pet supplier, florist and art gallery.
 There are five pubs including the Black Buoy Pub, Horse and Groom, The Greyhound, The Station, and the Rose and Crown.
 Some of which are the venue for musical events, including a jazz club.
 The Crab & Winkle Gallery can be found at the town's railway station.
 The town is popular with students from the university who walk from the campus to enjoy the facilities of the town's public houses and its waterfront.

 The town has a number of sports and leisure clubs and societies: Wivenhoe Sailing Club's clubhouse is just downstream of the river barrier.
 Wivenhoe Town Football Club play at Broad Lane Sports Ground, which is also used by Colchester United Ladies and was home to Wivenhoe Old Boys Football Club, and is also home to Wivenhoe Tennis Club.
 Wivenhoe Town Cricket Club is located on Rectory Road.
 There are a number of musical and theatre groups, and an art gallery.
 The King George V Playing Field is in the lower half of the town, with a small skate park, football pitches, a small play park and a dog-walking area.
 There is a bowls club on De Vere Lane and a bridge club meets in the Town Council's offices.

+Media

+Local news and television programmes are provided by BBC East and ITV Anglia.
+Television signals are received from the Sudbury TV transmitter and the local relay transmitter.
+Local radio stations are BBC Essex, Heart East, Greatest Hits Radio Essex, Actual Radio and Colne Radio, a community based station.
+The town is served by local newspapers, Colchester Gazette, Essex County Standard and East Anglian Daily Times.